-Even a base 6-cylinder 640i Coupe comes equipped with a leather and wood interior, xenon headlights, navigation system with 10.2-inch display, dynamic cruise control and rearview camera.
-The standard audio is a 9-speaker/205-watt system.
-Along with a V8 engine, 650i models add even softer Nappa leather, 20-way power front seats, 19-inch wheels, and a 12-speaker/500-watt audio system.
-Alpina models offer even more luxury accouterments, including Myrtle wood trim.
+As one of BMW's higher-end models, the base 6-cylinder 2018 640i Convertible and Gran Coupe come very well-equipped with leather and wood inside, xenon headlights, a navigation system with 10.2-inch display and touch-sensitive iDrive controller, dynamic cruise control and rearview camera.
+A new 650i adds a V8 engine, along with even softer Nappa leather, 20-way-power front seats, 19-inch wheels and a 12-speaker/500-watt audio system.
 BMW 6 Series xDrive models offer all-wheel drive, and all BMWs offer four years or 50,000 miles of scheduled maintenance.

-Most options for the 2015 BMW 6 Series are bundled into packages.
-There's the Executive Package with amenities like ventilated front seats, soft-close doors, and a futuristic head-up display that projects travel information onto the windshield so you can focus on the road.
-The wonderful Bang & Olufsen sound system is a gotta-have-it option, and performance-minded drivers should check out the active steering and Adaptive Drive.
-A night-vision system can detect pedestrians via infrared camera.
-Individual options include things like 20-inch wheels and ceramic controls for the iDrive command-center module.
+While there are stand-alone options like all-wheel drive available for BMW’s 6 Series for 2018, most of the desirable upgrades are divided into packages.
+An Executive Package adds ventilated front seats, soft-close doors and a futuristic head-up display that projects travel information onto the windshield so you can focus on the road.
+Definitely get the wonderful Bang & Olufsen sound system, and performance-minded drivers should check out the active steering and Adaptive Drive.
+The Black Accent package adds high-gloss black trim on the grille and interior trim, black tailpipes, bi-color 20-inch alloy wheels, and black Nappa leather.

 ANY WAY YOU WANT IT